steve-bate/bovine-aptesting/README.md

 <!-- TODO Update bovine documentation -->
 # bovine-aptesting

-Experimental extension of the [activitypub-testsuite](https://github.com/steve-bate/activitypub-testsuite) for testing [bovine.pub](https://codeberg.org/helge/bovine/).
+Experimental extension of the [activitypub-testsuite](https://github.com/steve-bate/activitypub-testsuite) for testing [bovine](https://codeberg.org/helge/bovine/).

-This repository contains bovine.pub-specific code and configuration.
+This repository contains bovine-specific code and configuration.
 The test framework starts a Node.js subprocess at the beginning of a test session.
-Before each test, a custom test reset API is called to reset the bovine.pub database.
+Before each test, a custom test reset API is called to reset the bovine database.

 ## Install